yneves/node-bauer-sql/README.md

 select.fields("table.*","other.fieldname AS name")
 // same as
 select.fields("table.*").fields({ "other.fieldname": "name" });
-// produes SELECT table.*, other.fieldname AS name
+// produces SELECT table.*, other.fieldname AS name
 ```

 ### .from